topobyte/shapefile4j/README.md

 # shapefile4j

-This work is based on the Java ESRI Shape File Reader which is distributed under the terms of the GNU LGPLv3.
+This work is based on the Java ESRI Shape File Reader which is distributed under the terms of the Apache License Version 2.0.

 The source code has been copied from Sourceforge in July 2014 http://sourceforge.net/projects/javashapefilere/